billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ![Alt text](https://asecuritysite.com/public/sc11.png)

 When the contact is run there is a constructor to transfer the tokens to the wallet we have defined (and who will be the owner of the token).
-We can now go back to the wallet which is specified, to see if the tokens have been transferred:
+We can now go back to the wallet which is specified, to see if the tokens have been transferred [here](https://sepolia.etherscan.io/address/0xbb15b38e4ef6af154b89a2e57e03cd5cbd752233):

 ![Alt text](https://asecuritysite.com/public/sc12.png)